KOMPSAT-3

 KOMPSAT-3 (Korean Multi-purpose Satellite-3), also known as Arirang-3, is a South Korean multipurpose Earth observation satellite.
 It was launched from Tanegashima Space Center, Japan at 16:39 UTC on 17 May 2012.
 Like the earlier KOMPSAT-1 and KOMPSAT-2 satellites, it takes its name from the popular Korean folk song Arirang.
 Its launch was the culmination of a project begun in 1995.

 KOMPSAT-3 orbits at a height of 685.1 km, circling the Earth 14 times per day, and is expected to maintain that orbit for 4 years.
 It weighs 980 kg.
 The satellite carries an Advanced Earth Imaging Sensor System (AEISS), which can distinguish to a 70-cm resolution, allowing the identification of individual vehicles on the ground.

 The satellite was succeeded by KOMPSAT-5 and KOMPSAT-3A, which were launched on 2013 and 2015 respectively.

 History

 South Korea started the KOMPSAT programme in 1995 to nurture its national Earth-imaging industry and supply services for remote-sensing applications.
-The South Korean KOMPSAT-3 Earth-imaging satellite was developed by Korea Aerospace Research Institute (KARI), in partnership with EADS Astrium, to assure continuity with the KOMPSAT-2 satellite launched in 2006.
+The South Korean KOMPSAT-3 Earth-imaging satellite was developed by Korea Aerospace Industries (KAI) and Korea Aerospace Research Institute (KARI), in partnership with EADS Astrium, to assure continuity with the KOMPSAT-2 satellite launched in 2006.
 KOMPSAT-3 was orbited on 17 May 2012 by a launch vehicle from Tanegashima Space Center, Japan.
 SI Imaging Services is the worldwide exclusive distributor of KOMPSAT imagery since November 2012.